uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/curriculum-integrations/storytelling.md

 Once upon a time there was a misunderstood wolf, who everyone thought was unfriendly because he had big sharp scary teeth.
 He was very shy and one day he heard a little girl skipping down the path and he needed to hide quickly, and the only place was to hide in the well.
-The goal is the program the wolf to hide in the well.
+The goal is to program the wolf to hide in the well.

 {panel type="teaching"}